Christmas ladder safety: deck the hall safely this Christmas!

 Jamie stresses that planning and preparation is key:

 “Planning is everything.
 We are always asked, 'What do you do for the rest of the year?'
 The answer is a lot!
 After taking down six weeks of installations in two weeks in January, we have a very short break.
 Then we are back in the warehouse sorting stock and preparing for the next year.
 Soon after, new inquiries start coming in, leading to site visits, customer meetings, and proposals to write.
-Part of surveying the site is to identify where we will get power from, how it’ll be distributed, and access points for installing all the decorations.
-We know all the job details before we leave the warehouse at Christmas to be fully prepared, safe, and ready to delight our customers.”

 Although home decorating does not require months of prepping and assessing, it just goes to show how important those steps are before going ahead and doing the job.

-Santa has help from his elves
+2. Santa has help from his elves

 Where possible, have a friend or family member around to keep an eye on any potential hazards or risks and to assist with putting up decorations.

-Jamie says “It's essential to conduct several health and safety checks before stepping foot on the ladder to ensure the safety of the user and others around.
+Jamie says, “It's essential to conduct several health and safety checks before stepping foot on the ladder to ensure the safety of the user and others around.
 We always check the ladder's condition to ensure it’s free from dirt and debris, that the mechanisms and locks are working, and that all relevant safety labelling is clear and followed.
 Working in pairs when using ladders is common sense.
 As we decorate trees, we are up and down by the minute with various tools and decorations, so the extra pair of hands is invaluable.
 It’s also the right thing to ensure maximum safety for our installers.”

 Putting up a ladder in snow or icy conditions is not advisable.
 Make sure you’re checking the weather forecast before you head up a ladder.
+As a professional Christmas Decorator, Jamie is no stranger to working in hazardous conditions, he says:

 "The conditions we work in present numerous challenges.
 We work in rain, snow, ice, and quite often on grass to light up trees.
 All our staff are well trained and very experienced.
 If, after they conduct a safety assessment, the conditions are not safe, we will rearrange with the client to return on another date.”